jjmschofield/gocrawl/README.md

 #### Do less work
 ##### Only treat pages on the same protocol as internal
 We are currently treating both http and https for the host as being internal links, [sitemaps.org](https://www.sitemaps.org/protocol.html) tells us this is not right.

+We can see a ton of what looks like duplicated pages for several of the sites under test so we can safely assume we should see an improvement if we do this.

+What happens when we did this?

 | Site  | Pages | 1000 Workers Run 1 | 1000 Workers Run 2 | 1000 Workers Run 3 | 1000 Workers Avg | Page Count | Performance Change |
 |---|---|---|---|---|---|---|---|